shreethaar/MCC2024-Challs/Box-Challenge/Writeup for Box Challenge from Group El-Machete.md

 ![screenshot](./static/screenshot.png)

-### Step 9: Port Knocking on PCAP (TCP.SYN.ACK to open port 631)
-- in detail on which port is being knocked

-### Step 10: Nmap to port 631 and found new service called CUPS
+### Step 6: Nmap to port 631 and found new service called CUPS
 After analyzing the pcap file, we notice the use of port 631, which is for the Internet Printing Protocol (IPP).
 This protocol is commonly used by CUPS (Common UNIX Printing System) to manage print jobs and printers over a network.

 References: [631 - Internet Printing Protocol (IPP)](https://book.hacktricks.xyz/network-services-pentesting/pentesting-631-internet-printing-protocol-ipp)